 ultimately unknowable.
 Anybody who claims to know what is contained in the

-unconscious is effectively shooting himself in the foot.
+insentient dimension is effectively contradicting himself.
 It is not unconscious anymore if we claim to know what it contains.
 In a sense, it is self-contradictory, and amounts

 to a depreciation of the unconscious notion.
-The unconscious must be allowed to
+It must be allowed to

-remain unconscious, not predetermined by theory.
+remain unrealized, not predetermined by theory.
 The latter is a mere

 trick that only causes the sphinx to later resurge in a new and even more